SkylineCommunications/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit/README.md

 ### x.3.x (10.1.8)

 * New widget: FileSelector
+* New CheckRecursively property for TreeViewNode

 ### x.2.x (10.1.5)

 * New widget: TreeView [&ast;](#notes)
 * Tooltip property for most widgets [&ast;](#notes)

-### x.1.x (10.0.5)
+### x.1.x (10.1.0)

 * ValidationText and ValidationState property to highlight invalid user input [&ast;](#notes)
 * PlaceHolder property for TextBox and PasswordBox widgets to allow placeholder text [&ast;](#notes)

 ### Notes

-&ast; Only visible if the script is run within one of the DataMiner web apps, for example the Jobs app.
+&ast;
+Some widgets are not supported by the native Cube UI and require the script to be executed from one of the DataMiner web apps like Dashboards or a Low-Code App.
+We are working on a feature that allows you to run the script using the web UI from within Cube.
+The feature can already be activated by enabling the [UseWebIAS](https://docs.dataminer.services/user-guide/Reference/Soft-launch_options/Overview_of_Soft_Launch_Options.html#usewebias) soft-launch option.
+After activating the soft-launch options, scripts will now have an additional _Web Compliant_ checkbox that allows you to activate the feature for each script individually.
+Be aware that the feature is still in development and might contain bugs.